-HIST 324 - The Age of Jackson: This course surveys the history of the United States from the election of 1824 to the outbreak of the Mexican War in 1846.
+HIST 324 - The Age of Jackson, 1824-1846: This course surveys the history of the United States from the election of 1824 to the outbreak of the Mexican War in 1846.
 Primary emphases include the rise of democracy, the growth of the market, and the ferment of social reform; Indian removal and territorial expansion; the Bank War and the Nullification Crisis; the growth of Southern sectionalism and the development of competing definitions of the Republic.
 Offered alternate years.
 Three hours.
 Mr. Malvasi.

-HIST 325 - The Crises of the Union, 1845-1861: This course surveys the history of the United States from the outbreak of the Mexican War in 1846 to the outbreak of the Civil War in 1861.
+HIST 325 - The Crisis of the Union, 1845-1861: This course surveys the history of the United States from the outbreak of the Mexican War in 1846 to the outbreak of the Civil War in 1861.
 Primary emphases include the debate over territorial expansion and the spread of slavery; the collapse of the Second American Party System; the general political upheaval of the 1850s; the election of Abraham Lincoln; the secession of the southern states; the formation of the Confederacy; and the outbreak of civil war.
 Offered alternate years.
 Three hours.
 Mr. Malvasi.

-HIST 326 - The Civil War and Reconstruction: This course surveys the history of the United States from the outbreak of Civil War in 1861 to the end of Reconstruction in 1877.
+HIST 326 - The Civil War and Reconstruction, 1860-1877: This course surveys the history of the United States from the outbreak of Civil War in 1861 to the end of Reconstruction in 1877.
 Primary emphases include: the military history of the war; the political and social history of the Confederacy and the Union; and the history of Reconstruction in the South.
 Offered alternate years.
 Three hours.
 Mr. Malvasi.

-HIST 327 - The Gilded Age: This course surveys the history of the United States from the end of Reconstruction in 1877 to the outbreak of World War I in 1914.
+HIST 327 - The Gilded Age, 1877-1920: This course surveys the history of the United States from the end of Reconstruction in 1877 to the outbreak of World War I in 1914.
 Primary emphases include the rise of big business and the organization of labor; the growth of cities and the creation of urban politics; the agrarian revolt and the Progressive reform movement; the transformation of American manners and culture; the emergence of the United States as a world power.
 Offered occasionally.
 Three hours.
 Mr. Malvasi.